janakanuwan/web-page-design/webpack-example-5/STEPS.md

 tutorialInfo();

 ```
->- If you just copied all files from old project and renamed as new project, you need to run `npm install` to load the dependencies.
+>- If you just copied all files from old project and renamed as a new project, you need to run `npm install` to load the dependencies.

 2. Install [babel-loader](https://github.com/babel/babel-loader) along with its dependencies (`@babel/core` and `@babel/preset-env`)
 ```bash